Using Persistent Storage in Virtual Kubernetes Services (VKS)

 - name: data-volume

-mountPath: /mnt/test # Directory in container where storage is mounted
+mountPath: /mnt/test # Directory in the container where storage is mounted

 volumes: